Black entrepreneurs in Berlin: Nana Addison | DW | 18.06.2020

 Addison is also building an app called Styleindi, due to launch later this year.
 It uses an AI filter to match customers with trained beauty professionals and products tailored to their specific hair and skin needs.

-She moved with her parents and sister from Kumasi, Ghana, to the suburb of Essen-Horst in western Germany when she was three in the early 1990s.
+She moved with her parents and sister from Kumasi, Ghana to the suburb of Essen-Horst in western Germany when she was 3 in the early 1990s.
 From the beginning of her time in Germany until the present day, she has felt the sting of racism and discrimination.

 Nana Addison grew up in the Essen suburb of Horst, having moved from Ghana to Germany at the age of 3